 But bear with us because there’s method in our vagueness.

 The problem we have is that there isn't a one-size-fits-all rule.
-Every business is different.
+That's because every business is different.
+And every business faces different risks.

-That makes it difficult for us to say how much is enough.
+That makes it difficult for us to say precisely how much professional indemnity (PI) insurance is enough.
 So we get you to tell us instead.
-We do that by making you think about these things: what you do, who you do it for and what it's worth.
+We do that by making you think about these things: what you do, who you do it for, and what it's worth.

 1. What you do (your liability)

 What's your business?
 What do your clients ask you to do for them?
 What could go wrong?
 Worst-case scenario, how much will it cost to put right?

-Your professional indemnity insurance needs to cover the total rectification costs of your negligence and the legal costs of a claim against you.
+Your professional indemnity insurance needs to cover the total cost of correcting your mistakes and the legal costs of a claim against you.

-For example, a client sues you and the total bill to fix your mistake, compensate them and pay each party's legal expenses comes to, say, £150,000.
+For example, a client sues you and the total bill to fix your error, compensate them and pay each party's legal expenses comes to, say, £250,000.

 If your level of cover is only £200,000 you’re faced with meeting the £50,000 shortfall yourself.
 Ouch.

 2. Who you do it for (your clients)

 Are your clients small businesses or large multinationals?
-Are they in 'rich' industries like banking or finance?
+Are they in 'rich' industries like banking, finance, or IT?
 Are they by-the-book or more laid back?

-As a lone consultant or contractor you’re up against it.
-Big companies won’t hesitate to roll out the legal department if they think there’s a reason to claim.
+As a consultant or contractor, you’re up against it.
+Big companies won’t hesitate to unleash the might of their legal department or corporate lawyers if they think there’s a reason to claim.
 And if they do claim, they won’t go easy.

-If you find yourself on the receiving end of an expensive-looking lawsuit, your policy needs enough weight to cover all the potential legal costs of defending you.
+If you find yourself on the receiving end of an expensive-looking lawsuit, your policy needs enough weight to cover all the potential costs of defending you and compensating your client.

 3. What it's worth (your contract values)

 What are your average and largest fees?
 What’s a typical total project value?
 Is your client expecting either a revenue boost or a cost saving as a result of your work?

 Don’t assume you can only be sued for the amount your client pays you.